-For more info: linktr.ee/amiralishahrestani
+More info: linktr.ee/amiralishahrestani

 Seeking to reimagine music from his eclectic repertoire in a neo-classical context, Iranian producer Amirali made a triumphant return with the release of his ‘Sokoot’ EP, alongside the soloists of Tonhalle Orchestra Zurich last month.
-Now, nearly a decade after the release of critically acclaimed debut full-length ‘In Time,’ he is finally ready to unleash its stunning follow up.
+Now, nearly a decade after the release of critically acclaimed debut full-length ‘In Time’, he is finally ready to unleash its stunning follow up.
 Set for release on 24th November via his own imprint Dark Matters, ‘Trial & Error’ is a labour of love perfected at Abbey Road, his unique explorations of electronic music resulting in something extremely powerful, cinematic and emotionally fulfilling.

 “Making this album was a period of self-discovery in which I got to know myself on a deeper level.
 My goal was to simply learn and try something new.
 I always feel the urge to evolve and to explore different avenues in music and I think I have succeeded on this album.”
 Amirali

-Amirali emerged from the Crosstown Rebels camp in 2012, demonstrating exquisite craftsmanship on his dynamic pop-infused bomb of a debut ‘In Time.’
+Amirali emerged from the Crosstown Rebels camp in 2012, demonstrating exquisite craftsmanship on his dynamic pop-infused bomb of a debut ‘In Time’.
 Captivating the dancefloor with a seductive concoction of weird and groovy, it presented the multi-faceted producer as the new voice in dance music, effortlessly blurring the line of techno, disco, funk and electronica.
 ‘In Time’ won praise from the likes of Mixmag, Resident Advisor, NPR, BBC Radio 1 and BBC Radio 6 Music, cementing his place in dance music’s new elite.

 The global response to the album allowed Amirali to tour extensively, undertaking a heavy schedule from Fabric and The Warehouse Project in the UK, to Vienna Opera House, the Guggenheim Museum in Bilbao, and Warung & D-Edge in Brazil to name but a few.
 Since then, fired by the need to innovate artistically, Amirali decided to take a break from touring and submerge himself within the process again.

-“I tried to be honest with myself throughout this whole process, this is why I called the album ‘Trial & Error.’
+“I tried to be honest with myself throughout this whole process, this is why I called the album ‘Trial & Error’.
 I didn’t have a dynamic setup in the studio and I was constantly changing things around, experimenting and using different techniques to compose these pieces.”

-After being teased with the beautifully jagged and unnerving sounds of ‘Sokoot,’ Amirali returns with an impressive solo album to once again stake his claim as one of the brightest jewels in electronic music, as Mixmag once called him.
+After being teased with the beautifully jagged and unnerving sounds of ‘Sokoot’, Amirali returns with an impressive solo album to once again stake his claim as one of the brightest jewels in electronic music, as Mixmag once called him.